RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 ---
 layout: post
-title: "Using Vim Code Snippets in Keynote Presentations"
+title: ":TOhtml - Using Vim Code Snippets in Keynote Presentations"
 date: 2013-10-31 16:13
 comments: true
 categories: [Education, Vim]
 ---
 While finishing my presentation for [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/), I decided to add some blocks of code to my slides.
-I forgot the name of the tool I used in my last slide deck, and it took several minutes of Google-fu to find it.
+I forgot the name of the tool I used for my last slide deck, and it took several minutes of Google-fu to find it.

-Google led me back to :TOhtml.
-I'm documenting it here to avoid a time-wasting search in the future.
+Google led me back to `:TOhtml`.
+Whew!
+I'm documenting `:TOhtml` here to avoid a time-wasting search in the future.
 <!--more-->
 ###Start With a Block of Code
 Fire up Vim and drop the block of code you want to convert into a new Vim buffer.
 In this example, I've created a sample RubyMotion OS X app, and I want to show the contents of the Rakefile.